Testing Electromagnetic Memory via Acceleration-Induced Phase Imprints in Superconductors: Experimental Protocol and Memory Readout

+The protocol is designed to isolate the EM memory aspect: a finite-duration electric field produces a residual gauge-invariant phase that is read out only after the field is removed.
+The role of acceleration is not to mimic electromagnetic radiation from accelerated charges, but to switch a clean internal electric field on and off without applying an external voltage pulse.

-Thus, the red region in \gfig{fig:gravityJJ_new} can be composed of a normal conductor, and the entire device is oriented vertically with gravity.
+The basic detecting unit in the elevator is a superconductor-conductor system shown in \gfig{fig:gravityJJ_new} with the red region being composed of a normal conductor, and the entire device is oriented vertically with gravity.
 The gravity-induced electric field arises from atomic polarization rather than the motion of free charges, allowing it to be confined within the closed region and shielded on the boundary \cite{Kittel2004}.
 It should be noted, however, that a superconductor–conductor configuration can also form a SNS Josephson junction.
 According to the RSCJ model \cite{gross2016applied}, a phase difference would induce both Josephson current and displacement current, which disrupt the phase evolution.
-To prevent this, the conductor should be sufficiently long to prevent Josephson tunneling as $\delta > \mathbf{O}(100)\,$nm.
-If necessary, insulating layers can be inserted between the conductor and the superconductors (shown as the gray region in \gfig{fig:gravityJJ_new}).
+To avoid forming an unintended SNS Josephson weak link, the active region should be implemented as an S-I-N-I-S structure (the insulator I are shown as the gray region in \gfig{fig:gravityJJ_new}), with thin insulating barriers suppressing Cooper-pair tunneling during the imprinting stage.
+The normal-metal length $\delta$ controls the acceleration induced voltage drop, while the tunnel barriers suppress residual Josephson coupling.
+This separation should be sufficiently long as $\delta > \mathbf{O}(100)\,$nm so that during memory imprinting the superconducting nodes are exposed to the gauge potential but not phase-locked by a supercurrent.